SolidStateCoder/OnPoint/README.md

 MultiContentTrackedVM<T> - Adds the ability to track the changed status of each item in a MultiContentVM<T>.
 CrudVM<T> - Adds create, read, update, and delete capabilities to MultiContentTrackedVM<T>.
 CrudServiceVM<T> - Routes all CRUD function to the given service.
 Just provide an instance of ICrudService and everything is handled for you!
-Icons can be added in view model code and are automatically rendered; see the example below.
+Icons can be added in view model code and are automatically rendered.

 **Every view model automatically tracks:**
 - Busy state